lbb00/thriftily/README.md

 # Thriftily

-A plugin for create thrift client.
+A plugin for use thrift clients with nodejs or eggjs.

 Support: Node 10+,Eggjs